wfwiggins/wfwiggins.github.io/about.md

-If, at any point, you read something that is unclear or run into insurmountable errors not alleviated by duly rigorous searching on Google and/or StackOverflow... then, by all means, please feel free to email me at [wwiggins@bwh.harvard.edu](mailto:wwiggins@bwh.harvard.edu).
+If, at any point, you read something that is unclear or run into insurmountable errors not alleviated by duly rigorous searching on Google and/or StackOverflow... then, by all means, please feel free to email me at [walter.wiggins@duke.edu](mailto:walter.wiggins@duke.edu).
 However, the more effective (and, let's be honest, *tech savvy*) method would be to submit an **Issue** on the GitHub repo for this site (click the green button at the top of the screen, then navigate to the **Issues** tab and gripe away).
 The